jrpool/learning-os-software/user-experiences/learner.md

 ```
 @lg-bot   > One of your teammates has just submitted their reflections for this retrospective!
-            2 out of 5 teammates have now completed retrospectives.
+            2 / 5 retrospectives have been completed for this project.
 ```